AlexHettle/MeadowPy/README.md

 ## Features

 ### Code Editor
+MeadowPy's editor is built to feel familiar from day one — tabbed files, colour-coded syntax, and smart helpers that reduce the small frustrations that slow beginners down.

 - Tabbed editing with Python syntax highlighting
 - Auto-completion for Python keywords and built-ins
 - Smart indentation and auto-closing brackets